 And here is one final (slightly adapted) excerpt with translation, but without comments since all the uses have come up in the previous posts.
 Every one of the verbs when translated is in the English past simple tense, but all of them in Latin are in the imperfect.

-farmers worshipped not only Ceres, but also Bacchus, and held him
+only Ceres, but also Bacchus, and held him in the highest

-in the highest honour, for Bacchus gave wine to people
+honour, for Bacchus gave wine to people and taught many

 aliīsque gentibus vīnum dabat, artēsque rūsticās docēbat.